cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V11.md

 this.storage.get('name', { type: 'string' } as const);
 ```

-But before v11, it was not possible when the JSON schema was using properties of array type
+But before v11, it was not possible when using some JSON schema properties
 (`enum`, `items`, `required`).
 This is now fixed.

 ## More documentation